thezimmee/grunt-css-variables/README.md

 # grunt-css-variables

-> Fallback solution to using native CSS variables and applying them dynamically.
+> Fallback solution to using native CSS variables and applying & updating them dynamically.

 ## Overview
 We had a use case where we needed to allow admin users to choose and update their site's theme colors on demand.
 We couldn't find an acceptable solution except for native CSS variables / custom properties, which in its current state is only supported by some of the newest browsers.
 So we created this plugin to offer a fallback solution to be able to use native CSS variables in any browser on the :root element.
 Once browser support for native CSS variables is up to par you can simply remove this plugin from your build process.